Defining Fire Hazards

 In the UK, fire detection is a legal requirement.
 The Regulatory Reform (Fire Safety) Order 2005 sets out the legal requirements for fire safety in non-domestic premises in England and Wales.
 In addition, the equivalent regulations apply in Scotland and Northern Ireland.
 Regulatory Reform Order regulations require that a suitable and sufficient fire detection warning system is installed.
 This applies to all public buildings, and, other non-domestic premises.
 In addition, these systems must be properly installed, maintained and tested by a professional.
 Failure to comply with these regulations can result in legal action and penalties.

-In summary, as a responsible person for your business, you are required to install a smoke alarm system.
+In summary, as a responsible person for your business, you are required to install a smoke or heat alarm system.
 However, are you required to provide other fire protection measures?
-Not required, however, recommended by UK standards, you should have two Class A fire extinguishers on every storey of a building.
-Areas with electrical equipment should explore purchasing a CO2 fire extinguisher and areas with flammable solids, liquids and gases should purchase a multi-purpose powder fire extinguisher based on its versatility.
+The short answer is no, however, recommended by UK standards, you should have at least two Class A fire extinguishers on every storey of a building, depending on the recommendations of your fire risk assessment.
+Areas with electrical equipment should explore purchasing a CO2 fire extinguisher and areas with other fire risks should be covered by the appropriate extinguishers.

 Develop an Emergency Plan